Updated December 2017 – No new products.

-I’ve done some research and come up with this list of the best Low Carb Noodles, that are totally acceptable on a Low Carb Diet and as part of the 21 Day Low Carb Fat Burn.
+I’ve done some research and come up with this list of the best Low Carb Noodles, that are totally acceptable on a Low Carb Diet.

 Our criteria – 8g carbs or less per 100g

 Please remember that these Noodles are the only ones recommended when eating low carb.
-As regular Pasta & Noodles has closer to 60g per 100g – a massive difference
+As regular Pasta & Noodles has closer to 50g per 100g – a massive difference

 Our Top Pick Low Carb Noodle!